Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: The Free Energy Formula

-\begin{assumption} Our main theorem will require imposing the following condition on a Markov decision problem.
-If $w \in W$ is an optimal parameter, we will assume that $g(\tau) = 0$ almost-always for the distribution $q_w$.
+\begin{assumption} Our main theorem requires imposing the following fundamental condition on the Markov decision problem.
+If $w \in W$ is an optimal parameter, we assume that $g(\tau) = 0$ almost-always for the distribution $q_w$.
 In other words \emph{optimal policies almost always receive optimal return}.
 This is true, for example, if the transition function is deterministic. \end{assumption}